Sam Hughes: Feud with Currie

 In his last two years of his life, Hughes believed that it was Currie, whom he was relentless in attacking, as the man behind what he regarded as the plots against him.
 In a letter to Garnet in May 1919, he wrote: "I have the fullest evidence now that upwards of nine months or more ago, instructions have been issued in a propaganda form to certain writers and correspondents, 'On every occasion, Sir Sam must be overshadowed by others'.
 And in several instances I have the definite instructions, 'Under any and every circumstances Sir Sam must be completely overshadowed by Sir Arthur Curry [Currie]'" In September 1919, Hughes in a speech to the Commons accused Currie of cowardice at the Second Battle of Ypres, claiming he fled in abject terror from his command post when he saw the yellow cloud of chlorine gas floating across no-man's land.
 On 16 June 1920, Hughes in another speech before the House said that Currie's military reputation was "propaganda" and there were dozens of officers who "are regarded throughout the length and breadth of this country as infinitely superior to General Sir Arthur Currie as a general or as a gentleman".
-Currie never responded publicly to these attacks, out of the fear that Hughes might reveal that he had stolen $10,000 dollars from his regiment in Victoria, but he was greatly wounded and hurt.
+Currie never responded publicly to these attacks, out of the fear that Hughes might reveal that he had stolen $10,000 from his regiment in Victoria, but he was greatly wounded and hurt.